eevenden/Remote_Sensing_Study_of_Gypsy_Moth_Defoliation/README.md

   <img src="https://user-images.githubusercontent.com/54719919/89339282-e466ab80-d66b-11ea-8b0d-39b59c091d4a.png">
 </p>

-It's very interesting to compare the "Discriminant Ananlysis - All" and "Logistic Regression - All" because they perform similarly in the confusion matrix, but show very different spatial patterns in the classication results.
+It's very interesting to compare the "Discriminant Analysis - All" and "Logistic Regression - All" because they perform similarly in the confusion matrix, but show very different spatial patterns in the classication results.
+Specifically, the "Logistic Regresion - All" model shows clusters of False Alarms and more Hits near the Defoliated training data.
+Meanwhile, the same categories seem to be more dispersed in the classificarion results produced by the "Discriminant Analysis - All" model.